fabkrum/web-performance-resources/crux-page-data.md

-# How to get the CrUX data for your origin and all pages
+# How to use the CrUX API to get your page Core Web Vitals

 ## Problem to solve